Rikj000/MoniGoMani/Documentation/Docs-MoniGoMani.md

 - `Integer` = Whole number.
 Examples: 1, 3, 23
 - `Float` = Decimal number.
 Examples: 1.53, 4.2, 17.12

-### -bash: jq: command not found
-You still need to install [jq](https://stedolan.github.io/jq/)

 ### ValueError: the lower bound X has to be less than the upper bound Y
-You probably ran with precision different from 1.
-If so then you need to run your 1st HO Run results through the calculator with `-pu` or `--precision-used` and then fix up your `mgm-config-hyperopt.json` with the adjusted results before firing up the 2nd HO Run.
+**ToDo: Make MGM-Hurry automatically fix these result** You probably ran with precision different from 1.
+If so then you need to run your 1st HO Run results through the calculator directly (without mgm-hurry) with `-pu` or `--precision-used` and then fix up your `mgm-config-hyperopt.json` with the adjusted results before firing up the 2nd HO Run.

 Check out the documentation for the [Precision Setting](#precision-setting) and the [Total Overall Signal Importance Calculator](#total-overall-signal-importance-calculator)!